- Administrative Law

 - Empirical Methods for Lawyers

-Professor Spencer was a law clerk at the Lawyers' Committee for Civil Rights in San Francisco and has worked at the U.S. Department of the Interior and the International Finance Corporation of the World Bank Group in Washington, DC.
-In 2005 he was an election monitor during the Thailand national parliamentary election and later worked as a non-resident researcher for the Pew Center on the States' Military and Overseas Voting Reform Project.
+Professor Spencer was a clerk at the Lawyers' Committee for Civil Rights in San Francisco, and worked at the U.S. Department of the Interior and the International Finance Corporation of the World Bank Group in Washington, DC.
+In 2005 he was an election monitor for the Thailand national parliamentary elections and later worked as a non-resident researcher for the Pew Center on the States' Military and Overseas Voting Reform Project.

-Douglas M. Spencer & Christopher S. Elmendorf, The Geography of Racial Stereotyping: Evidence and Implications for Preclearance After Shelby County 102 Cal.
-L. Rev. ___ (forthcoming 2014)
+Douglas M. Spencer & Christopher S. Elmendorf, The Geography of Racial Stereotyping: Evidence and Implications for VRA "Preclearance" After Shelby County 102 Cal.
+L. Rev. 1123 (2014)